The Trip (2021 film): Plot

 Lars is a dissatisfied soap opera director and his Swedish wife, Lisa, is an actress who can't make it.
 Having left for a weekend to go on a cabin trip, both plan to murder each other.
 Viktor, a friend of Lars, wants to help him carry out his murderous intentions in exchange for a share of Lisa's life insurance.

 As Lars attacks Lisa with a hammer, she tasers him, leaving him temporarily immobilised.
 But after having tied Lars up, the naïve Viktor arrives and turns the situation around in Lars' favour.
 When Lisa reveals that she can offer Viktor more money than Lars, a fight ensues in which Lars seriously injures Viktor.
 Begged by his wife to do something, Lars misunderstands and shoots Viktor with a gun, killing him.
 In the fight that follows, the gun goes off, with the shot passing through the ceiling and hitting a man hiding in the attic.
 One by one, three men fall down as the ceiling collapses.

 They are Petter, Dave and Roy, three fugitives on the run.
 The trio had taken refuge in the cabin before Lars and Lisa arrived, but had to hide once the couple appeared.

-Dave apparently plans to rape Lisa, which Lars make fun of.
+Dave apparently plans to rape Lisa, which Lars makes fun of.
 It is then revealed that he was actually planning to take Lars.
 Faced with this, Lisa begs the three not to hurt him or her, promising to pay them a large sum of money the next day.
 Eventually, the couple break free and attempt to escape.
 This is followed by a series of brutal clashes, in which the two would have died if not for Mikkel, Lars' father who owns the cabin.
 Mikkel had been warned by his friend, Hans, about strange events in his cabin, leading to Mikkel's escape from his care home to check what was going on.

 Mikkel, Dave and Roy are all killed in a violent fight, leaving Petter with an apparent upper hand against Lars and Lisa.
 They overpower him and sink his body in a nearby lake, drowning him.

-Upon arrival of the police, the couple, united by reignited feelings, share a self-flattering versions of events, presenting themselves as brave and heroic.
+Upon arrival of the police, the couple, united by reignited feelings, share a self-flattering version of events, presenting themselves as brave and heroic.
 They ride the popularity of their story by producing a Hollywood film, with Lars as its director and Lisa starring as herself.